Diversity, Equity, and Inclusion

 To support these goals, the Foundation has made significant internal investments in DEI following an action plan adopted in 2020.
 We seek to center DEI in our culture and practice, and integrate DEI into every policy and procedure.
 This past year, we:

-- Used an equity lens to guide our search, recruitment, and hiring process for our CEO position, ensuring opportunities for and fair treatment of a wide variety of candidates.
+- Continued to use an equity lens to guide our recruitment and hiring processes for open staff positions, ensuring opportunities and fair treatment for a wide variety of candidates.

 At the library, most of what Foundation donors currently fund has a direct equity focus.
 Many programs are designed with or prioritized by members of communities impacted by racial, social, educational, economic, and other injustices.
 Some examples include: